richchapler/AzureSolutionsDocumentation/curricula/SQL_SecurityCompliance.md

 #### Threat Detection
 ...identify and alert on suspicious or malicious behavior

-- **Advanced Threat Protection**: builtin analytics that flag unusual activities before they become incidents
+- **Advanced Threat Protection**: built-in analytics that flag unusual activities before they become incidents
   - **SQL Server**: deploy Extended Events and SQL Server Audit to capture and analyze suspect events
-  - **Azure SQL**: enable "Microsoft Defender for SQL" to flag unusual activities before they become incidents
+  - **Azure SQL**: enable Microsoft Defender for SQL to flag unusual activities before they become incidents

 - **Anomaly Detection**: automated identification of irregular patterns that may indicate threats
-  - **SQL Server**: run custom TSQL queries against dynamic management views or audit logs to spot patterns such as repeated login failures or unexpected queries
+  - **SQL Server**: run custom T-SQL queries against dynamic management views or audit logs to spot patterns such as repeated login failures or unexpected queries
-  - **Azure SQL**: leverage anomaly detection in "Microsoft Defender for SQL" to automatically surface unusual behavior
+  - **Azure SQL**: leverage anomaly detection in Microsoft Defender for SQL to automatically surface unusual behavior

 - **Alerting**: mechanisms to notify stakeholders when potential threats are detected
   - **SQL Server**: configure Database Mail and SQL Server Agent alerts to send notifications on threat events